MartijnDwars/metaborg.github.io/spoofax/sunshine/index.md

 ## Applying the on-save handler as a transformation

 Sunshine can automatically invoke the on-save handler defines in the `LANG-main.esv` file.
-For this use the name passed to the `--builder` argument should be *"OnSave"*.
+For this use the name passed to the `--builder` argument should be `OnSave`.

 ## Getting help

 Sunshine supports additional parameters and flags.
 A list and brief explanation can be obtained by running:

     java -jar spoofax-sunshine.jar --help